-No balance or activity requirements: Many checking accounts have minimum balance requirements to open an account, but the Discover Cashback Debit Account does not.
+No balance or activity requirements: Many checking accounts have minimum balance requirements to open an account, but the Discover Cashback Debit account does not.
 It also doesn't charge a monthly service fee -- and there's no ongoing minimum balance or required number of monthly transactions.
 This makes it an affordable option for those who don't keep a lot of money in their checking accounts and those who don't spend a lot of money each month.

 Free checks and debit cards: Discover doesn't nickel-and-dime you on the little things, like the cost of checks or replacement debit cards.
 This is not unusual among online banks, but what is unusual is that Discover also doesn't charge you for expedited check and debit card delivery, while most other banks do.
 It may seem like a small thing, but when you're out of checks or you've lost your debit card and you need your money in a hurry, you'll appreciate that Discover makes things easy for you.

 |Fees||Monthly Maintenance||ATM Withdrawal||Overdraft||Stop Payment||Insufficient Funds|

-Discover Cashback Debit Account holders have the following options for depositing or withdrawing money from their accounts:
+Discover Cashback Debit account holders have the following options for depositing or withdrawing money from their accounts.

 You can add funds to your account in any of the following ways:

 ACH transfers and wire transfers initiated from another bank will show up in your account the same business day Discover receives the funds.
 ACH transfers and wire transfers initiated from Discover could take up to four days to show up in your account.